-The Kentucky statute requires suppliers to repurchase inventory from retailers with whom they have entered into a retailer agreement contract if the contract is terminated.
+The Kentucky statute requires suppliers to repurchase inventory from retailers with whom they have entered into a written or unwritten retailer agreement contract if the contract is terminated, unless the retailer desires to keep the inventory.
 Ky.
 Rev. Stat.
 Ann. § 365.805.
 Repurchase of all inventory previously purchased from the supplier and held by the retailer on the date of termination is required by the statute.
 Id. at § 365.810(1).
 Suppliers must pay one hundred percent of the net cost, plus any freight charges paid, of all new, unsold, undamaged, and complete consumer products and any attachments for the equipment.
 Id.
 Repurchase of all new, unused, and undamaged repair parts is required at one hundred percent of the current net price.
 Id.
 Suppliers must also repurchase any inventory used in demonstrations at its agreed depreciated value, if the equipment is in like-new condition and has not been damaged.
 Id.